Azure/Copilot-For-Security/Promptbook samples/User Sign in Analysis and Investigation Promptbook.md

 ```
 /What specific conditional access policies were applied during these sign-in events
 ```
-10. Checking the last passwprd change for the user
+10. Checking the last password change for the user
 ```
 When did the user last change their password?
 ```